 On my NW20 skin (almost black hair, brown eyes), that has a tendency to turn a good blush bad (things turn orange and ruddy on me, it is hard to find a blush that doesn't), Bobbi Brown Apricot stays a beautiful guava shade on me.
 I swatched it next to other blushes I thought were similar.
 MAC's Whole Lotta Love was pinker, NARS Mata Hari was distinctively cooler & more blue toned, MAC Fleur Power was redder.
-In the pan Apricot looks like a deep hot pink with coral undertones.
-But when I put this on my cheeks it turns into this soft beautiful soft guava shade.
+In the pan Apricot looks like a deep hot pink coral.
+But when I put this on my cheeks it turns into this soft beautiful guava shade.
 Apricot falls more in the coral family than in the yellow warm pink family on me.
 I rarely use the term "universal" or "good on many skin tones", but I think this applies to this blush.
 I think if you are more yellow or olive you may pull one part of this blush out.
 If you like me and more cool you will pull another part out.
 You don't have to use as light a hand as you do with NARS blushes, but a slightly lighter hand than you do with most MAC blushes.
 Check it out...I was very surprised.

 How I came across this shade: Apricot came across my way when I decided I wanted to try to find a summer blush that was a bit more in my natural color family...shades that sit easily on me with minimal work.
 I wanted a blush I can pop on with mascara and lip balm and looked great, sultry, summery, but low maintenance.
 Now I am a "deep winter" and that proves challenging come summer time.
 But when I told my tale of woe to the Nordies rep she came back with Apricot.
 It scared the crap out of me in the pan.
 It was a deep hot corally pink (matte), I thought for sure I would either look like I had rosacea or it would turn ruddy.
 But, it was the deep kind of color that works on me & it also had a summer vibe.
 We tried it and I was stunned.
 I had this hot Rio glow, with out skewing orange.
 I put off buying it so I could walk around make sure I liked it in different lights & see if it turned orange / ruddy, but on my cheeks it stayed true.
 On my cheeks, this blaring bright shade turned a soft guava color (inside).
 "Apricot" doesn't suit it because it conjurs a more orange vibe then what this blush is on me.